 - P0230 Fuel Pump Primary Circuit Malfunction

-Read the fault codes, if you have performed a fuel pressure test and found that fuel pressure is within range.
-You may have problems with the MAF (mass air flow) sensor which can also cause similar symptoms such as the engine running rough or lack of power.
+Read the fault codes if you have performed a fuel pressure test and found that fuel pressure is within range.
+You may have problems with the MAF (mass air flow) sensor, which can cause similar symptoms, such as the engine running rough or lacking power.

 Troubleshooting a bad fuel pump problem on a Mercedes-Benz is easy.
-This is a job where you need to be extremely careful because you will work near fuel and there is always the risk of fire.
-It is recommended that you empty the tank or have the fuel tank near empty when you replace the fuel pump.
+This job requires you to be extremely careful because you will work near fuel, and there is always a fire risk.
+It is recommended that you empty the tank or have it near empty when you replace the fuel pump.
 If your Mercedes-Benz doesn’t start, always test that you have enough fuel pressure.
-Before you replace the fuel pump make sure the pump is getting power.
-Often the reasons why the fuel pump isn’t working is because it is not getting power due to electrical problems.
-Always perform tests to confirm that a part is defective instead of just replacing parts.
+Before you replace the fuel pump, make sure the pump is getting power.
+Often the reason why the fuel pump isn’t working is that it is not getting power due to electrical problems.
+Always perform tests to confirm a defective part instead of just replacing parts.
 Seek the help of an auto mechanic when necessary.

-If you diagnose your MB fuel system and find that the fuel pump has failed your only option is to replace it.
-The change the fuel pump on a Mercedes-Benz is quite easy especially on models such as E-Class, C-Class, S-Class and ML models.
+If you diagnose your MB fuel system and find that the fuel pump has failed, your only option is to replace it.
+Changing the fuel pump on a Mercedes-Benz is quite easy, especially on E-Class, C-Class, S-Class, and ML models.

-Before replacing make sure that you have the right tool to remove the fuel pump.
-Next, you will need to find out how to remove the rear seat.
+Before replacing, ensure you have the right tool to remove the fuel pump.
+Next, you must find out how to remove the rear seat.

-Always disconnect the negative battery terminal before you start working on your fuel system.
+Always disconnect the negative battery terminal before working on your fuel system.